 The Main Gallery hosts two exhibitions, one curated by The Building Centre and one by New London Architecture.

 Adjacent to the Main Galleries is a display by the London Development Agency detailing investment in infrastructure in the capital.
-Opening on 24 November the Farringdon Urban Design Study will be the second exhibition in the series.
+Opened on 24 November 2011 the Farringdon Urban Design Study will be the second exhibition in the series.

 From 10 January 2011 The Building Centre will be playing host to an exciting series of events including a workshop and an exhibition centred on the theme of ageing and identity.
 The work represents an international collaboration between Sheffield Hallam University in the UK and Chang Gung University in Taiwan and forms part of a much larger research project comparing the experiences of people growing older in Taiwan with those of individuals in the UK.